magento/devdocs/guides/v2.2/cloud/reference/cloud-composer.md

   - Upgrade
 ---

-We use [Composer](https://getcomposer.org/doc){:target="\_blank"} to manage dependencies and upgrades for the {{site.data.var.ece}} and provide context about the included packages, what the packages do, and how they fit together.
+We use [Composer](https://getcomposer.org/doc){:target="\_blank"} to manage {{site.data.var.ece}} dependencies and upgrades and provide context about the included packages, what the packages do, and how they fit together.
 We highly recommend experience with Composer.

-Composer is a dependency manager for PHP and manages the dependencies you require on the project level.
-This means that Composer combines all the required libraries and dependencies to manage them in one place.
+Composer manages required libraries and dependencies for your project and installs them in the `vendor` directory.

 ## Composer files {#files}
 For {{site.data.var.ece}}, we use the `composer.json` and `composer.lock` files, located in the project root directory, to manage the modules list, packages, dependencies, and so on for determining upgrades, patches, hotfixes, and more.

 Magento extension and module developers use the `composer.json` file to manage product installations and upgrades.
 See [Install, manage, and upgrade extensions]({{ page.baseurl }}/cloud/howtos/install-components.html).

-The file `composer.lock` file stores a set of exact version dependencies that satisfy all of the version constraints of every requirement for every package in the dependency tree of the project.
+The `composer.lock` file stores a set of exact version dependencies that satisfy all of the version constraints of every requirement for every package in the dependency tree of the project.

 **Common commands**

 Command | Description
 --- | +---
 `composer update` | Updates to the latest versions of the dependencies.
-You must run update every time you edit dependencies in the `composer.json` file.
+You must update every time you edit dependencies in the `composer.json` file.
 This updates the `composer.lock`file.
 `composer install` | Reads the `composer.lock` file to download dependencies.
-You must keep an up-to-date copy of `composer.lock` in your Cloud Git repository.
+You must keep an up-to-date copy of `composer.lock` in your {{site.data.var.ece}} repository.

 The workflow is as follows: